Toyota 2000GT Stories

 1,200km of Hard Driving: A Luxury Car With An Unclear Design Philosophy

-Please allow me a moment to to talk about something personal: about human charm.
+Please allow me a moment to talk about something personal: about human charm.
 I apologize for starting off by talking about something that seems unrelated to cars, but when I talk about the Toyota 2000GT (with Toyoglide), I find I can’t avoid it.